onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

 - 4k over USB is worse than through HDMI
 - USB does not transmit audio - but if I use HDMI and I plug the microphone somehow to the recording device then they will be automatically synced
 - the hdmi port on laptops is only output - need an adapter from hdmi to usbc adapter (camlink 4k)

+audio:
+- correctly set gain
+    - between -6 dB when loudest and and -12/-18 dB when the most quiet when talking

 buy
 - plugin dummy battery